 A new Swisscontact eLearning application enables institutional knowledge to be developed in decentralised fashion.
 In September a group of Swisscontact staff met in El Salvador to discuss migration and development.
 They talked about how Swisscontact can improve conditions for returning migrants.

-In 2017, the KCM Department also brought expert contributions in national and international networks, including BEAM Exchange, the FoBIZZ forum for vocational education and international development cooperation, Aspen Network for Development Entrepreneurs (ANDE), the SEEP Network and the NADEL Centre for Development Cooperation at ETH Zurich.
+Swisscontact participates in national and international networks, including BEAM Exchange, the Swiss Vocational Education and International Development Cooperation Forum (FoBIZZ), the Aspen Network for Development Entrepreneurs (ANDE), the SEEP Network, various thematic networks supported by SDC, the Roundtable on Human Rights in Tourism, World Tourism Forum Lucerne (WTFL), and the NADEL Centre for Development Cooperation of ETH Zurich.